 DAZN has the major UEFA tournaments in some territories, with the men's Champions League and Europa League broadcast into multiple countries.
 It has live and exclusive EPL and NFL rights in Canada and has now added the Women's Champions League globally as mentioned.

-The company has reportedly been seeking up to US$1 billion in new funding and revealed in an exclusive interview with Finder that it will look to add more broadcast rights for Australia if initial pick-up of the platform is encouraging.
+The company revealed in an exclusive interview with Finder that it will look to add more broadcast rights for Australia if initial pick-up of the platform is encouraging.

-In Australia, boxing had previously been limited to Main Event when it came to big PPV events.
-Kayo struck a deal with Main Event in 2020 to start showing some boxing PPVs including Tszyu vs Horn, Tyson vs Jones Jr and Gallen vs Hunt.
+In Australia, boxing had previously been limited to Main Event for big PPV events.
+Kayo struck a deal with Main Event in 2020 to start showing some boxing PPVs.
 DAZN offering another boxing alternative has been warmly welcomed.

 What impact will DAZN have on Australian sports streaming?

 Many of the countries DAZN is already active in have far more complex live sports streaming industries than Australia and a lot more players.
 In Australia the market is far more clear, but also ripe for growth.

 With DAZN's well-established global network of partnerships, it's in a good place to bring a host of sports from Europe, Asia and the Americas to Australia.
-In particular there is the limited penetration of North American sports into the local market – just two ESPN channels, often not enough to even broadcast all the sport on offer live – which could easily be expanded upon.
+In particular there is the limited penetration of North American sports into the local market – for example just 2 ESPN channels.

 In DAZN's interview with Finder, EVP Joe Markowski made it clear the company will look to leverage existing global relationships when it looks to invest deeper into the local market.

-Speaking of ESPN, the Disney-owned sports channel has launched its own ESPN+ over-the-top app overseas, complete with exclusive content and original programming.
-It was not bundled with the launch of Disney+ in Australia, as it was overseas.
+Speaking of ESPN, the Disney-owned sports channel has its own ESPN+ over-the-top app overseas, complete with exclusive content and original programming.
+It was not bundled with the launch of Disney Plus in Australia, as it was overseas.
 A sign, perhaps, that Foxtel and Kayo Sports have the sports streaming scene under control, especially as they have over 50 sports on offer.